Newsletter

 NEW TERM REMINDERS:

 • We get messy a lot!!
-I cannot guarantee that our exciting activities won’t stain clothes, and although we provide aprons for children we cannot make them wear them, so old clothes are essential.
+I cannot guarantee that our exciting activities won’t stain clothes and although we provide aprons for children, we cannot make them wear them, so old clothes are essential.

 Illness:

 At preschool we promote the good health of children and staff attending each day.
-We take necessary steps to prevent the spread of infection, therefore you must not bring your child to preschool if they are suffering from a contagious/infectious illness.
-If your child has a temperature, or needed Calpol before they arrive, then they are not well enough to attend preschool.
+We take necessary steps to prevent the spread of infection; therefore, you must not bring your child to preschool if they are suffering from a contagious/infectious illness.
+If your child has a temperature or needed Calpol before they arrive then they are not well enough to attend preschool.

-If your child has had sickness or diarrhoea they must not attend preschool for 48hours after it has stopped.
-If you are unsure, please call before bringing your child to preschool, and a staff member will advise you on what to do.
+If your child has had sickness or diarrhoea, they must not attend preschool for 48hours after it has stopped.
+If you are unsure, please call before bringing your child to preschool and a staff member will advise you on what to do.

 Lunch sessions:

-This is a casual no pressure atmosphere with lots of encouragement on making healthy choices with food and drink.
-When preparing your child’s lunch please consider the following:
+Our lunch session is a casual, no pressure atmosphere with lots of encouragement on making healthy choices with food and drink.

-• Portion sizes- too much can be overwhelming.
+• Portion sizes.
+Too much can be overwhelming.

 • Ensure fruit and veg options are available (ensure grapes and berries are cut long ways in half to reduce the risk of choking).